0LNetworkCommunity/libra-framework/docs/core_devs/dependency_management.md

+# TECH STRATEGY
+The tech strategy in line with overall community goals: optimize for being opinionated about economic policy, and having long-term optionality in picking infrastructure vendors.

+The content is the priority.
+It's too risky being your own infrastructure stack vendor during a standards war.
+Instead, optimize for longevity and portability of the native asset and its policies.

+As such 0L's innovations are in the middleware and application layers primarily in regards to economic policy.
+We intentionally rely heavily on (wonderful and cutting edge) infrastructure vendors, and aim to be agnostic for the inevitable next technology wave arrives.

 # DEPENDENCY MANAGEMENT
-As stated elsewhere, 0L's innovations are in the middleware and application layers primarily in regards to economic policy.
-We rely heavily on (wonderful and cutting edge) infrastructure dependencies.

 Our code management strategy means we separate some concerns and have clear APIs between each major system component.
 - `Libra Framework`: is responsible for the framework source and tools to test and deploy etc. This is mostly original source that wraps or relies heavily on Move Language and Diem Platform (see below).
 - `Carpe` is a reference light miner and wallet.
 This is original source imports our libra-tools and tower.